nixer-io/nixer-spring-plugin/pwned-check/README.md

 Module that provides functionality of checking if the credentials being used for login attempt have been compromised in a data breach.

 ---
-#### Privacy note:

-The check is done completely locally, no data is sent outside your application.
-It is performed on hashes of credentials, not original values, so the risk of a password leak is not increased by this feature.
+**The check is done completely locally, no data is sent outside your application.**

 ---

+It is performed on hashes of credentials, not original values, so the risk of a password leak is not increased by using this feature.

 # How does it work